Applying for an FFR Demonstration Grant

 regarding the reason(s) for the score.

 - Fifteen points would be the maximum total score possible.
-The team would select out
+The team will select the

-the two best (highest scored) proposals.
-The best proposals must be scored higher
+two best (highest scored) proposals.
+The best proposals must be scored higher than

-than 10 with no criterion section scored lower than 3.
-If the two best proposals meet
+10 with no criterion section scored lower than 3.
+If the two best proposals meet the

 of 13 or greater that was not among the top two for a review team will be presented